NIR456/Net-Question/README.md

                   }
                   ```

+## Design patterns are general, reusable solutions to common problems in software design.
+They are templates designed to help you write code that is easier to understand, maintain, and extend.
+Some common design patterns include.
+ - **Singleton:-** Ensures a class has only one instance and provides a global point of access to it.
+ - **Factory:-** Creates objects without specifying the exact class of object that will be created.
+ - **Observer:-** Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified.
 ## Docker
  - Docker is a platform and a tool that allows you to build, distribute, and run applications inside containers.
 It's designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all parts it needs, such as libraries and other dependencies, and ship it all out as one package.
    ### Docker Container:-